powerdata/tango/README.md

     Examples are provided in the Makefile.
 To execute the routine against the 2-bus test model run "make test".
 Additionally, to execute the PALCO model, run "make palco"

+### examples

+* 2gen

+    * model contains the 2-generator model as described in the Tango report.

+    * results contains the transient stability for both units.

+    *

 ## More Information